crosstheages/public-data/patch-notes.md

   - Fixed an issue on the activation token due the case.
   - Fixed the scroll sensitivity in the country dropdown.
 - Bridge
-  - Fixed an issue preventing some packs to be bridge due to missing metadata on Polygon.
+  - Fixed an issue preventing some packs to be bridged due to missing metadata on Polygon.
 - System
   - Fixed currencies (Trisel, Prana and CTA Tokens) being aliased.
   - Fixed cursor size on macOS.